Austin-FV/Austin-FV/README.md

 ### Hi there 👋, I'm Austin!

-- 🎓 Graduated from the University of Guelph for Software Engineeing!
+- 🎓 Graduated in Software Engineering from the University of Guelph!
 - 🌱 I’m currently learning about the .NET ecosystem!
 - 🔭 Working on [Budgie, an Expense Tracker](https://github.com/Austin-FV/expense-tracker) which uses ASP.NET and MS SQL Server.
 - 📫 Contact me on [LinkedIn](https://www.linkedin.com/in/austin-fv/) or austinfv01@gmail.com!